-If you’re a fan of custardy breakfast foods and overnight French toast, then you may also want to try my chocolate donut bread pudding or make this Moravian Sugar Cake Baked French Toast for Christmas brunch.
+If you’re a fan of custardy breakfast foods and overnight French toast, then you may also want to try my chocolate donut bread pudding, my Valentine-perfect stuffed French toast or make this Moravian Sugar Cake Baked French Toast for Christmas brunch.

 Baked French Toast and Bread Pudding: Delicious Synonyms